Don McLean: Personal life

 McLean was raised in the Catholic faith of his mother, Elizabeth McLean; his father, Donald McLean, was a Protestant.
 His father died when McLean was 15.

 McLean has claimed that he grew up in a physically abusive household, and was abused by both his parents and his sister.
-Don McLean has been married twice, both marriages ending in divorce.
-His first wife was Carol Sauvion, of Philadelphia, who went on to win an Emmy and Peabody Award for her PBS television series "Craft in America".
+Don McLean has been married twice, with both marriages ending in divorce.
+His first wife was Carol Sauvion, of Philadelphia, who went on to win an Emmy and Peabody Award for her PBS television series Craft in America.
 They were married from 1969 to 1976 and had no children.

+In 1978, McLean had a romantic relationship with an Israeli girl named Orly Tzarfati (now Orly Ziv, residing in Toronto).
+The relationship lasted for about seven months and ended in the early 1980s.

 His second marriage was to Patrisha Shnier McLean, of Montreal, Canada, from 1987 to 2016.
 They have two children, Jackie and Wyatt, and two grandchildren, Rosa and Mya.
-Their marriage ended after McLean was arrested and charged with misdemeanor domestic violence at their home in Camden, Maine, and Shnier McLean filed for divorce, citing “adultery, cruel and abusive treatment, and irreconcilable differences."
+Their marriage ended after McLean was arrested and charged with misdemeanor domestic violence at their home in Camden, Maine, and Shnier McLean filed for divorce, citing "adultery, cruel and abusive treatment, and irreconcilable differences".

 In 2018, McLean confirmed his romantic relationship with model and reality star Paris Dylan, who is 48 years his junior.

 McLean is an ambassador for Teen Cancer America and performed at the Teen Cancer America and UCLA Health fundraising Backyard Concert in 2018.
 During the show, McLean sang a duet of his song "Vincent" with Ed Sheeran.
 The Don McLean Foundation is a charity set up by McLean to be funded by all his income in perpetuity.
 Its headquarters is based at Lakeview, the Don McLean Maine residence, and it will serve as a center for fundraisers and conferences as well as a nature preserve.
 Organizations that support the needy in the State of Maine and throughout the United States will be beneficiaries.

+On May 23, 2024, McLean and Paris Dylan attended a state dinner at the White House, hosted by President Joe Biden and First Lady Jill Biden, in honor of Kenyan President William Ruto and First Lady Rachel Ruto.